 Here two different recipes and three essential oil blends that will help to cut bathroom odor!

-These recipes are easy to make and will help you get rid of store bought chemical laden and artificially scented deodorizing sprays!
+These recipes take only a few minutes to make and will help rid your home of store bought chemical laden and artificially scented deodorizing sprays!

 There are many different base formulas for room sprays.
 I have tried a few and the following two are my favorites.
 Some recipes I found didn’t make sense and some had combinations that are not recommended chemically.
 I like simple, basic formulas that work!